Kallachi10/Learning-git/README.md

 # Learning-git
-this is a test repo for git commands
+this is a test repo for me to try out git commands